autorope/donkeycar/README.md

 3. Go to `<your_pilot_server_ip>:8887` on your phone or computer to start driving your car.

- Use the [demos](demos) to see how to record driving data, train autopilots and more.
+ Use the [scripts](scripts) for more tools to manipulate datasets and train autopilots.